-Wondering to how request time off for your honeymoon?
+Wondering how to how request time off for your honeymoon?
 With all the wedding plans swirling around your head, this is one key detail you can't afford to forget.
-It's one of the first steps to figuring out the ideal time to take your once-in-a-time-vacation.
+It's one of the first steps to figuring out the ideal time to take your once-in-a-lifetime vacation.
 It's best to get this out of the way as soon as possible.
 A trip of this magnitude requires at least a few days off, so here's how our experts suggest talking to your boss about taking some personal time.

 When you start planning your wedding, look at your calendar and budget your vacation days as best as possible.
 If you can avoid taking any other days off before you say "I do," you'll have a lot more to work with (and the chance to take a longer honeymoon!).